juliensees/TryHackMe-Cyber101/search-skills.md

 /tmp - short for temporary
   - is volatile and used to store data that is only needed to be accessed once or twice. it is cleared once the computer is restarted
   - good place to store things like enumeration scripts for pentesters

+### Terminal Text Editors

+Nano - used to create or edit a new or existing file within the nano text editor nano myfile - will open the editor for a file named myfile Vim - a more advanced text editor wget - used to download files from the internet wget https://assets.tryhackme.com/additional/linux-fundamentals/part3/myfile.txt       - will download the file from this link
+SCP - allows you to transfer files between two computers using the SSH protocol to provide both authentication and encryption
+- Copy a file on a local machine to a remote machine
+ * scp important.txt ubuntu@192.168.1.30:/home/ubuntu/transferred.txt
+    - "important.txt" is the name of the file we want to copy from our machine
+    - ubuntu is the user on the remote system
+    - 192.168.1.30 is the ip address of the remote system
+    - /home/ubuntu/transferred.txt is the folder to copy to, and "Transferred.txt" is the name of the new file we want to create with the copied txt
+- Copy a file from a remote machine to my local machine that i'm logged into
+ * scp ubuntu@192.168.1.30:/home/ubuntu/documents.txt notes.txt
+    - the command of SSH is the username and ip address of the remote computer
+    - separated by a colon
+    - then the location of the "documents.txt" file
+    - then copying that data to our current working directory, with the title of "notes.txt"

+ ### Connecting to the internet in a terminal
+ python3 -m http.server
+    - starts a simple HTTP web server on your machine
+    - uses port 8000
+    * then i can open a new tab in ubuntu, and use: wget http://10.201.59.122:8000/.flag.txt     - to download the .flag.txt file

+ ### Processes 101
+ - processes are programs that are running on your machine
+ -  They are managed by the kernel, where each process will have an ID associated with it, also known as its PID.
+ -  The PID increments for the order in which the process starts.
+I.e. the 60th process will have a PID of 60.
+   * ps command - will provide a list of the running processes
+   * ps aux command - to see the processes run by other users and those that don't run from a session (i.e. system processes)
+   * top command - gives real-time statistics about the processes running on your system (they will automatically refresh every 10 seconds, or when using arrow keys)
+   * kill command - terminates a process
+      - kill 1337    - will kill PID 1337
+       - SIGTERM - Kill the process, but allow it to do some cleanup tasks beforehand
+       - SIGKILL - Kill the process - doesn't do any cleanup after the fact
+       - SIGSTOP - Stop/suspend a process

+ systemd - one of the first processes to start when a system boots up.
+    - it usually has a PID of 0 because it's one of the first